Aryan-2204/raya/README.md

 CSS
-css is involved in the files through linking (externally) for neatness float is to float contetn left or right,overflow :hidden does not let scroll bar appear id's are dealt with # and class has .
+css is involved in the files through linking (externally) for neatness float is to float content left or right,overflow :hidden does not let scroll bar appear id's are dealt with # and class has .